 If you are already a caregiver, then you need to be aware of the impact it has on your life and health.

 “Caregivers need to take care of themselves first,” Shriver said.

 Caregiving is Hard on Family Members

 A recent poll conducted by the Associated Press-NORC Center for Public Affairs Research shows how being a caregiver is actually impacting the health of the caregiver.
 Many of them just neglect their own needs.

-There is a large amount of stress that is placed on the shoulders of family caregivers.
+There is a large amount of stress placed on the shoulders of family caregivers.
 Too often, this is ignored when planning for longevity.
 Shriver points to these “symptoms” that impact caregivers.
 Be it anger, anxiety, or other health and mental issues, an advance plan can reduce the stress otherwise placed when taking care of Mom or Dad in a long-term care situation.

 Shriver suggests having a family discussion ahead of any needed caregiving responsibilities are required.
 This can make responsibilities clear between siblings.

 Long-Term Care Insurance Gives You Access to Your Choice of Care

 Many experts say the best plan is to take the caregiving responsibility out of the hands of loved ones.
-Long-Term Care Insurance provides your choice of quality care either in your own home or in a facility like assisted living, memory care or a nursing home.
-With a Long-Term Care Insurance policy, your family has the time for the family to actually be family.
+Long-Term Care Insurance provides you with your choice of quality care either in your own home or in a facility like assisted living, memory care, or a nursing home.
+With a Long-Term Care Insurance policy, your family has the time for the family.

 Unfortunately, too many people are in denial.
 They don’t think long-term care will ever happen to them.
-Some people think their children could easily be caregivers.
+Some people believe their children could easily be caregivers.
 Both points are wrong.
 Growing longevity means a much higher risk of needing help with normal activities-of-daily-living or supervision due to cognitive decline.

 Long-Term Care Insurance is Affordable

 Start your research by finding the current and future cost of long-term care services where you live ... or plan on living once you retire.
-The LTC NEWS cost of care calculator is a great research tool.
+The LTC NEWS cost of care calculator is an excellent research tool.
 Find the cost of long-term care services along with available partnership plans and tax incentives.
 Get your information by clicking here.

 Seek Help from a Qualified Long-Term Care Insurance Expert